Great fundraising ideas for tight budgets

 This sounds obvious, but it’s really not.
 You’d be amazed at the number of sponsors who don’t bother to talk about the sale until it’s time to collect the order forms.
 They may be leaving hundreds or even thousands of dollars on the table.

 Instead, make sure to regularly discuss the importance of things like setting daily goals and having them ask their parents to take the brochure to work.
 And plan to have something new to talk to your students about each day.

 You can promote your school fundraiser during morning announcements, post signs around the school and send reminder notices home to parents.
 And don’t be ordinary; rather find ways to be creative by including things like periodic prize drawings or even using video promotions.
 See program ideas for:

 You can add significantly more money to your bottom line if you just spend a little time each day promoting your program.
-Your school fundraiser ideas may just be the difference between doing one sale to meet your financial goals, and having to plan a second.
+Incorporating these fundraising ideas may just be the difference between doing one sale to meet your financial goals, and having to plan a second.